MohammedHameds/NLP/2- NLP Tools/README.md

 Named entity recognition (NER) — sometimes referred to as entity chunking, extraction, or identification — is the task of identifying and categorizing key information (entities) in text.

+Stopwords are the most common words in any natural language.
+For the purpose of analyzing text data and building NLP models, these stopwords might not add much value to the meaning of the document.

+The Matcher lets you find words and phrases using rules describing their token attributes.
+Rules can refer to token annotations

 ![image](https://user-images.githubusercontent.com/70816680/184263720-5c85e967-40b8-4d1c-bdcc-f83af62182c8.png)